-(Departments of English, Romance Languages, Religion, History, Political Science and International Affairs, Philosophy, Music, Classics, Art History, Divinity School, German, Humanities, Art History)
+(Departments of English, Romance Languages, History, Political Science and International Affairs, Philosophy, Music, Classics, Art History, Divinity School, German, Humanities, Art History)

-Herman Rapaport

-Stewart Carter, Roberta Morosini, Gillian Overing, Mary Pendergraft,

-Gale Sigal, Harry Titus, Ulrike Wiethaus

-Bernadine Barnes, Michaelle Browers, Jefferson Holdridge,

-Judy Kem, Sol Miguel-Prendes, Monique O'Connell,

-Olga Valbuena-Hanson, Neal Walls

-Patrick Toner, Charles Wilkins

-or Darlene Rae May
+Program Director Herman Rapaport Professors Stewart Carter, Roberta Morosini, Gillian Overing, Mary Pendergraft, Gale Sigal, Harry Titus, Associate Professors Bernadine Barnes, Michaelle Browers, Jefferson Holdridge, Judy Kem, Sol Miguel-Prendes, Monique O'Connell, Olga Valbuena-Hanson, Neal Walls Assistant Professors Patrick Toner, Charles Wilkins Adjunct Associate Professor Darlene Rae May

-The Interdisciplinary Graduate Certificate Program in Medieval Studies (GCPMS) is designed to allow MA students in English and Religion to both broaden their knowledge of and focus their studies on the medieval period.
+The Interdisciplinary Graduate Certificate Program in Medieval Studies (GCPMS) is designed to allow MA students in English to both broaden their knowledge of and focus their studies on the medieval period.
 The GCPMS combines programmatic interdisciplinary coursework, training in the technical skills of medieval studies, and linguistic preparation.
 The program offers prospective and first-year MA students a competitive advantage in admission to doctoral programs.
 Students may be admitted to the program by permission of the directors when they are admitted to the graduate program in the department to which they apply or at any time during their first year.

-Students must complete all graduate requirements for the MA in English or religion (separately listed in this bulletin under each department) and may take undergraduate courses in any participating department towards the certificate.
+Students must complete all graduate requirements for the MA in English and may take undergraduate courses in any participating department towards the certificate.
 (A listing of courses that satisfy the medieval studies minor can be found in the Wake Forest University Undergraduate Bulletin.)
 Courses satisfying the certificate may overlap with department graduate requirements, but acquiring the certificate requires coursework beyond that of the disciplinary MA.